Here I am … another year has gone by.

 - Went to a RAPTORS Playoff game thanks to my friend Greg

-- Had the most immense please of spending an evening with one of the most spectacular beings on the planet — Jane Goodall
+- Had the most immense pleasure of spending an evening with one of the most spectacular beings on the planet — Jane Goodall

 - For the 1st time I went for high tea at Harry Ten Schilling in Shakespeare ON